alan-turing-institute/prompto/docs/rate_limits.md

 For more examples and a walkthrough of how to set the rate limits for parallel processing of prompts, see the [Grouping prompts and specifying rate limits notebook](./../examples/notebooks/grouping_prompts_and_specifying_rate_limits.ipynb).

+## Implementation note

+Note that our implementation of "parallel" processing is in fact still using asynchronous processing.
+When sending queries at a particular rate limit, we use the `asyncio` library to send the queries asynchronously and add asynchronous sleeps (of length `60 / rate_limit`) to ensure that we do not exceed the rate limit.

+To processes different groups/queues of prompts in parallel, we can still use the `asyncio` library to send the queries asynchronously and essentially the program jumps between the different groups/queues of prompts to send the queries during the asynchronous sleeps.
+The advantage of this is that we can still send queries to different APIs or models in parallel on a single execution thread without having to use multiple threads or processes.

 ## Using no parallel processing

 If the `--parallel` flag is not set, the rate limit is set using the `--max-queries` flag.
 This is the simplest pipeline setting and typically should only be used when the experiment file contains prompts for a single API and model, e.g.: